-At the time of writing, Rory McIlroy is favourite for the 2018 US Masters with odds of around 9/1.
+At the time of writing, Rory McIlroy is one of the favourites for the 2019 US Masters.
 The Northern Irishman is looking to complete golf’s career grand slam by finally donning a green jacket and winning the one major that has thus far eluded him.
-But will 2018 finally be Rory’s year?
+But will 2019 finally be Rory’s year?
 We take a look at Rory McIlroy’s chances ahead of the season’s first major, the plus points and the minus points, as he bids to become the first British golfer to win all four majors.

 The first part of the golf season presents players with something of a scheduling problem.
 Big events come thick and fast and knowing how to balance playing competitive golf to stay sharp without becoming tired is a perpetual problem.
-Rory McIlroy suffered a stress fracture to his rib during his first tournament of 2017, the South Africa Open.
-This forced him to take a 6-week break from the game.
-Frustrating as it was at the time, it might, ironically, leave him fresher than his main rivals come Augusta-time.
+It is not really known how often Rory will look to play before the first Major of the year but it appears as if he will play less in Europe as he looks to focus on the PGA Tour.
+This could leave him fresher than usual for the tournament.

-Still only 27 years of age, there is a strong argument to be made that Rory McIlroy is the best golfer of the current generation.
+Still only 29 years of age, there is a strong argument to be made that Rory McIlroy is the best golfer of the current generation.
 But let’s not forget he hasn’t won a major since the USPGA of 2014.
-Since then the likes of Jason Day and Dustin Johnson have somewhat stolen the show.
+Since then the likes of Jason Day, Dustin Johnson, Jordan Spieth and Brooks Koepka have somewhat stolen the show.
 Rory McIlroy will be doing everything this year to put that right and as a Green Jacket is the only piece of the jigsaw missing, the motivation this year couldn’t be bigger.